 The DM Act, 2005 defines 'mitigation' as measures aimed at reducing the risk, impact or effects of a disaster or threatening disaster situation.
-A successful strategy for mitigation would include the entire cycle of disaster management as it is generally believed that response also is a part of mitigation because the purpose of response is to mitigate the impact of a disaster in the immediate aftermath by relief and recovery, reconstruction with "Build Back Better", restoration of means of livelihood and in general bring back the community to the same economic and social level where it was before the disaster.
+A successful strategy for mitigation would include the entire cycle of disaster management as it is generally believed that response also is a part of mitigation because the purpose of response is to mitigate the impact of a disaster in the immediate aftermath by relief and recovery, reconstruction with "Build Back Better", restoration of means of livelihood and in general bring back the community not only to the same economic and social level where it was before the disaster, but at a better level.
 Similarly, preparedness also aims at actions which mitigate the possible impact of an impending disaster.
 Therefore, it would be advisable to look at the mitigation and preparedness strategy as an integrated plan.